keolo/population/docs/architecture.md

 * Assuming that population stats don't change very often, this solution is optimized for a read heavy usecase
 * Extract and transform data during import process
-* Embeded storage can be used for fast access, edge computing, offline access, etc.
+* Embeded storage is used for fast access, edge computing, offline access, etc.
+* Data updates can be scheduled or triggered on a reocurring basis

 ## Hosting